Cornell University

 Oliver is currently pursuing a PhD at Louisiana State University through the Department of Renewable Natural Resources, where he is co-advised by Dr. Michael Kaller and Brandon Hedrick.
 His dissertation work examines morphological and trophic shifts in watersnakes (genus: Nerodia) associated with their feeding on invasive fishes in urban Miami and Everglades National Park.

-Will is an Earth and Atmospheric Sciences (EAS) major with a concentration in Geological Science and a minor in Biology.
+Will is a Ph.D. student in the Geological Sciences field at Cornell.
 His interests include vertebrate paleontology, fossil collecting, and paleoart.
 To share his enthusiasm about Earth science, Will founded the Pangea Club at Cornell.
 Will's experience ranges from exhibition design at the American Museum of Natural History to running high-temperature geochemical experiments in the EAS Department.

 In the Hedrick Lab, Will is examining cranial data using three-dimensional geometric morphometrics to assess the degree of asymmetry in the mammal-like reptile Diictodon (Synapsida, Therapsida) and explore how taphonomic processes alter interpretation of the fossil record.